GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Hardware is the part you can replace.
-Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
+> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
 >
-> ~ *Jim Horning*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts